mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 ## Manage the security of your endpoints

 In the **Security Management** section, you can manage the security and the permissions at the endpoint level.
+All of the following functionalities require the [authorization service](../../../runtime_suite/authorization-service/usage.md) and are based on its [configuration](../../../runtime_suite/authorization-service/configuration.md).

 The security can be managed at three levels: